Last updated December 9th, 2018.

 VGI Media’s great operating metrics and solid foundation allow InvestAsian to recommend this firm for those wanting to invest in Thailand.

-The company offers great returns to investors with a net profit margin projected at 44% this year.
-High net profit margin also leads to strong ROI and ROE of over 40% each.
+The company offers great returns to investors with a net profit margin projected at 21.90% this year and growing.
+High net profit margin leads to strong ROE of over 40% as well.

 More importantly, advertisers are always in demand.
 VGI Global Media stock should survive any financial shocks in a generally weak Thai economy.